kfischer-okarin/digital-garden/notes/reference.video-games.stellaris.md

 - usually Discovery / Expansion is good in the beginning
 - Expansion is good for grabbing new space - good for more aggressive play
 - Ascension Perks
-  - Technological Ascendancy is a good first one
+  - Technological Ascendancy is a good first one (but it depends on your playstyle)
 - Supremacy and Unyielding (DLC) are good for fighting

 ## Research